REPLACED BY: Pressed Juicery

 Blue Ginger 583 Washington St.

-REPLACED BY: Smith & Wollensky steak house
+TO BE REPLACED BY: Smith & Wollensky steak house

 This high-end eatery featured East-meets-West cuisine and was opened by celebrity chef Ming Tsai and wife Polly in 1998, known as movers and shakers on food allergy front; reservations were sometimes tough to score, but Ming was known to squeeze in Wellesley folks.
 We loved the lounge and noodle bar as alternatives to the more formal dining area.